GStechschulte/tiny-tensor/src/xla/README.md

 ```

 creates a Rust type that wraps `std::shared_ptr<XlaBuilder>"`. `unsafe` is necessary because the FFI boundary cannot provide any safety guarantees on the C++ code.
 However, the `cpp` crate automatically adds the `Drop` trait for C++ types that have destructors.

+## Types

+There are multiple interconnected type representations:

+* **Native**.
+Trait that bridge between Rust and XLA types.
+* **Element**.
+Rust types (user-facing).
+* **Primitive**.
+XLA types.

+Primitive types are what gets passed across the FFI boundary.
+Element types are user-facing Rust types.
+The native type trait connects Rust types to the corresponding XLA types.